kailinxGitHub/kailinxGitHub/README.md

 ### Welcome To My Profile! 👋
-I'm a rising Freshman at _Northeastern University_!
+I'm a Freshman at _Northeastern University_!

 I'm enrolled as a Computer Science and Mathematics combined major student at the Khoury College of Computer Sciences and College of Science.